khkwan0/countryCityStateJson/README.md

 # Recent Changes
 ```
+2023-02-15 More fixes to Australian cities.
+(Thanks again andrewjdavidson)
-2022-10-21 Fixed some Austrailian city and state information.
+2022-10-21 Fixed some Australian city and state information.
 (Thanks andrewjdavidson)
 2021-10-14 Some optimizations
 2021-10-13 Added getCitiesByName method.
 More accurate Nigerian states and cities.
 (Thanks TheoOkafor)